-The Membership governs the Society through activities including voting on constitutional changes, discussion of strategic issues and nomination and election of members of the Executive Board.
+The Membership governs the Society through various activities including voting on constitutional changes, discussion of strategic issues and nomination and election of members of the Executive Board.

 How we work

 Both National Society Members and Individual Members are invited once a year to approve the audited accounts of the previous year and, in an election year, to vote in the EONS Executive Board and Presidential elections.

 The Executive Board acts in the capacity of trustees and conducts the affairs of the European Oncology Society (EONS) in accordance with the policies determined by the Members and the Advisory Council within the laws governing Belgian not-for-profit associations.